-The concept of "potential energy" starts with gravity, denoting Conserved Energy that is stored in a body raised to a height above the ground, e.g., an arrow shot vertically upward.
+The concept of potential energy started with gravity; such potential energy is Conserved Energy that is stored in a body raised to a height above the ground, e.g., an arrow shot vertically upward.
 Conserved Energy stored as potential energy changes into kinetic energy if the body then falls from that height to the ground.